dib-lab/2021-paper-metapangenomes/manuscript.md

 Intersections are colored by species.
 **C)** Bar plots indicating the average fraction of reads used to build the k~aa~-mer metapangenome that mapped first against the reference pangenome, then against the *de novo* metapangenome, or were unmapped.
 More reads mapped in amino acid space than in nucleotide space.
+Only the fraction of reads that mapped to the reference pangenome and the fraction reads that were unmapped are labelled.
 **D)** Bar plots of the fraction of k~aa~-mer metapangenome sequences that were anchored to a given strain using the sourmash gather algorithm against the GTDB rs202 database (*k* = 51).
+Only genomes that accounted for greater than 2% of the weighted fractional abundance and that were annotated as the same species are colored.
+Weeks in which the species was low-abundance are excluded.
 Starting at at week 13, sequences from previously unobserved strains were detected within each metapangenome.
 This timing coincides with metronidazole administration.
 ](images/metap_figure_panel.png){#fig:metap_fig}